Rinki0905/Health_Data_Analytics/README.md

 ![Screenshot](Healthcare_Analysis.png)

 # Dashboard Insights

-   -The gender distribution is nearly equal, with females (50.2%) slightly more represented.
+- The gender distribution is nearly equal, with females (50.2%) slightly more represented.
-   -Caucasian and Asian ethnicities have the highest reported OCD cases.
+- Caucasian and Asian ethnicities have the highest reported OCD cases.
-   -Washing and Checking are the most common compulsion types.
+- Washing and Checking are the most common compulsion types.
-   -Most common obsession types include Harm-related and Contamination.
+- Most common obsession types include Harm-related and Contamination.
-   -Average obsession scores are highest for Hoarding and Symmetry.
+- Average obsession scores are highest for Hoarding and Symmetry.
-   -A consistent trend of diagnosis is observed from 2013 to 2023.
+- A consistent trend of diagnosis is observed from 2013 to 2023.

 This analysis provides actionable insights for improving diagnosis tracking, optimizing mental health interventions, and enhancing awareness of OCD symptoms and severity across different demographics.